ashamril/ansibleLinuxSecurity/README.md

 6. 6.1_System_File_Permissions.yml

-The name of of need to be include in: list_hosts before the execution This playbook run with assumption that user can sudo without using password (this can be fixed in future release by using ansible-vault).
+The name of of need to be include in: list_hosts before the execution This playbook runs with assumption that user can sudo without using password (this can be fixed in future release by using ansible-vault).

 ## Playbook Status:
 Continuous developement need for this playbook to ensure it covers more areas such as: